NicoTerabyte/libasm/README.md

 ## unknown stuff
 * We can say that the assembly language does work with makefiles
 * What the hell is Deepthough that is mentioned in the subject of the project?
-* How do i write with a 64 bits ASM? and what is the calling convention?
+* How do i write with a 64 bits ASM?
+(64 is the architecture of the machine) and what is the calling convention?
 * What does doing inline ASM mean? and what are .s files?
-* The code must be compiled with nasm
+* The code must be compiled with nasm (correct is the actual compiler of assembly when it doesn't work with C functions)
-* What is the Intel syntax and what is the AT&T syntax that i can't use?
+* What is the Intel syntax and what is the AT&T syntax that i can't use? (intel syntax is the most "modern" utilized since assembly changes  depending on the processors, AT&T was an old way of writing assembly)

 Can it be that the 64 bit programming that got mentioned in the subject is related to the fact that with assembly we are working on cpu's and by consequence the cpu works with 64 bits registers?